Chickens can be surprisingly helpful when it’s time to winterize your garden.

 Clean Up the Garden

-This is good for human as well as chicken if you let the birds into the garden after harvesting what you want.
+This is good for human as well as chicken if you let the birds in after harvesting to winterize your garden for you.
 A small flock will clean up all the spent vegetation and any unpicked vegetables.

 If you plan to continue harvesting certain plants through winter—such as carrots or kale—fence off those areas to protect them from the chickens.
 Or you can control your chickens’ garden cleanup by using a chicken tractor and locating the chickens where you want them in your garden.

-Eggs from free-ranging hens across the country were sampled and compared with the USDA data for commercial eggs; the free-ranged eggs contained half the cholesterol, twice as many omega-3 fatty acids and greater levels of vitamins A and E.
+Eggs from free-ranging hens across the country were sampled and compared with the USDA data for commercial eggs.
+Free-ranged eggs contained half the cholesterol, twice as many omega-3 fatty acids and greater levels of vitamins A and E.

 Common garden plants in the nightshade family include tomatoes, peppers, eggplant and potatoes.
 (Sweet potatoes, however, are not from the nightshade family.)
-These plants should be pulled and removed from the garden before you let chickens in.
+These plants contain solanine, which can have serious health consequences if consumed by chickens, and should be pulled and removed from the garden before you let chickens in.

 Also, the leaves of rhubarb are toxic and should not be consumed by chickens or humans.
 However, rhubarb is a perennial, so rather than removing the plants, fence them off from chickens.

 They are particularly fond of insects and eat bugs, grubs and larvae as they are scratching and pecking through the garden.
 By eating the larvae and grubs of “bad” insects that plan to overwinter in your garden (such as Colorado potato beetle larvae), chickens can significantly reduce the insect load in next year’s crops.

 Add Chicken Litter & Mulch

 But adding chicken droppings directly to a growing garden can burn plants because nitrogen levels are so great.
-By composting the old chicken litter from the coop and adding it in fall, you enrich the soil during the winter and let it mellow sufficiently by spring to be safe for planting.
+By composting the old chicken litter from the coop and adding it when you winterize your garden in fall, you enrich the soil during the winter and let it mellow sufficiently by spring to be safe for planting.

 Just place piles of litter at regular intervals in your garden rows or beds and turn the chickens loose.
 They enthusiastically work through the compost and spread it out for you.

 Again, chickens are happy to spread the mulch.
 This can be grass clippings, chopped leaves or whatever mulch material you have.
 Just make sure the mulch material is free of pesticides or herbicides that you wouldn’t want contaminating your homegrown garden produce.

 This mulch layer is not intended to add nutrients back into the garden but simply to hold the soil in place and prevent weed seeds from germinating.
-Then in spring, you can remove the mulch layer and immediately start planting.
+In spring you can remove the mulch layer and immediately start planting.

 Aerate, Eliminate Bugs & Weed Seeds

-As the chickens look for grubs and eat the old garden vegetation, they naturally aerate the garden soil and add nutrients with their droppings.
+As chickens look for grubs and eat the old garden vegetation, they naturally aerate the garden soil and add nutrients with their droppings.
 Although their fresh droppings contain a lot of nitrogen and can burn plants, by adding them in fall the droppings diminish in potency over winter and provide increased plant fertility in spring.

 This can significantly reduce the number of weeds that germinate in spring after the mulch layer has been removed.
 Of course, fewer weeds mean less work in the busy springtime garden.

 Just by turning your chickens loose in the fall garden, you can put the vegetable garden to bed, protect it for winter and get a start on spring preparations with minimal work on your part.

 This story originally appeared in the November/December 2018 issue of Chickens magazine.